 The festival program is selected entirely from our blind submissions pool and no films are given special treatment based on who made them or who they know.
 Over 200 Slamdance alumni filmmakers are responsible for the programming and organization of the festival.
-With a variety of backgrounds, interests, and talents, but with no individual filmmaker’s vote valued more than any other, Slamdance’s committees have been able to stay close to the heart of the DIY spirit and the bleeding-edge of contemporary filmmaking.
+Comprised of a variety of backgrounds, interests, and talents, but with no individual filmmaker’s vote valued more than any other, Slamdance committees have been able to stay close to its original DIY spirit and continue to champion the bleeding-edge of contemporary filmmaking.

 Jury Award for Narrative Feature

 Jury Award for Documentary Feature

 Jury Award for Animation Short

 Audience Award for Documentary Feature

 Spirit of Slamdance Award (all participating filmmakers vote to determine which film/filmmaker best represents the Spirit of Slamdance)

 Established in 2018 by Slamdance alums and critically acclaimed directors Anthony and Joe Russo (Avengers: Endgame), the Fellowship is designed to foster and support young filmmakers while creating a platform for new and emerging talent.